mobindustry/emojikeyboard/README.md

 * Enjoy!

 ## Usage
-You may use the code in two ways - with panel and without it.
+You may use the code in two ways - with input panel and without it.
 ## Keyboard with panel
 ### your_activity.xml
-Create container for panel in your activity xml file
+Create container for input panel in your activity xml file
 ``` xml
 <FrameLayout
     android:id="@+id/root_frame_layout"